Saint Nicholas Day: Italy

-St. Nicholas (San Nicola) is the patron of the city of Bari, where it is believed he is buried.
+Saint Nicholas (San Nicola) is the patron of the city of Bari, where it is believed he is buried.
 Its deeply felt celebration is called the Festa di San Nicola, held on 7–9 May.
 In particular on 8 May the relics of the saint are carried on a boat on the sea in front of the city with many boats following (Festa a mare).
 As Saint Nicholas is said to protect children and virgins, on 6 December there is a ritual called the Rito delle nubili: unmarried women wishing to find a husband can attend to an early-morning Mass, in which they have to turn around a column seven times.
 A similar tradition is currently observed in Sassari, where during the day of Saint Nicholas, patron of the city, gifts are given to young women who need help to get married.

 In the provinces of Trieste, Udine, Belluno, Bari (Terlizzi and Molfetta), South Tyrol, Trentino and in the eastern part of the Province of Treviso, St. Nicholas (San Niccolò) is celebrated with gifts given to children on the morning of 6 December and with a fair called Fiera di San Niccolò during the first weeks of December.
 Depending on the cultural background, in some families this celebration is more important than Christmas.